yonasBSD/nerdlog/README.md

-- No centralized server required; nerdlog establishes an ssh connection to every node that the user wants to collect logs from, and keeps them idle in the background (although a separate server to store the log files might still help in some cases; see the "Requirements and limitations" section below);
+- No centralized server required; nerdlog establishes an ssh connection to every node that the user wants to collect logs from, and keeps them idle in the background (although a separate server to store the log files might still help in some cases; see the [Requirements and limitations](https://dmitryfrank.com/projects/nerdlog/article#requirements) sections in the article);
 - Logs are not downloaded to the local machine in full: all the log analysis is done on the remote nodes, and on each query, only the following data is downloaded from each node: up to 250 messages from every logstream